 Aimed at lifelong fitness, this course provides students with strategies to make continual improvements in all areas of wellness.
-With the guidance of a training instructor, you'll set personal goals in four areas of wellness: physical, emotional, social, and academic.
+Students will set personal goals in four areas of wellness: physical, emotional, social, and academic.
 This course uses videos, graphics, and interactive learning opportunities to encourage you to get out and be active.